paulstatezny/book-notes/better_than_before_gretchen_rubin.md

 - Re-starting a lapsed habit, or simply continuing a difficult one, can be daunting.
 In this case, it's helpful to ignore that you want to do the habit indefinitely and simply tell yourself, "this is what I am doing today."
     - "Take that first step, over and over and over."

+### The Strategy of the Clean Slate

+- We often don't realize, but when change happens in your life new habits will form.
+We don't pay attention that *that* is the time to try to hijack/program our habits.

 ## Author's "Secrets of Adulthood"

 - Don't let the perfect be the enemy of the good